InformaticsMatters/dls-fragalysis-stack-openshift/s2g-processor/README.md

 ## Execution and analysis
 This step is currently not automated.

-With your cluster running you now just need to get to the Nextflow `master` and run your analysis.
+With your cluster running and the EFS mounted on each worker, and each worker ready (tasks managed by teh ansible playbook) you now just need to get to the Nextflow `master` and run your analysis.

 A typical execution, if the SMILES file has the default name (`origin.smi`), would be: -